 PledgeMusic founder and CEO Benji Rogers did not set out to become the leader of a movement when he posted his now-famous essay last November describing how the blockchain — the technological underpinning of the cryptocurrency Bitcoin — could be used to untangle the notoriously Byzantine world of music licensing and payments.
+Here is new developments in crypto.
 It was more a thought experiment than a business plan.
 But his ideas struck such a chord in the industry that Rogers has been thrust into the unwonted role of leading spokesman for the use of blockchain in the music business.

 “I could never have imagined that the article I wrote would have the impact that it has,” Rogers would write a few months later in a follow up post.
 “In the short time since it came out, I have been overwhelmed by offers to speak publicly, offers of help and even offers to fund ‘what you are building.’
 So I need to be clear here before we begin: this is not something that I am building.”